deepthipillai1/Electric-Vehicle-Population-Analysis/README.md

-This code provides the analysis of Electric Vehicle population over the years across regions in USA
+The project presents an analysis of the Electric Vehicle population trends over the years across various regions in the USA.
+The PowerPoint presentation offers an overview of the project, including detailed insights from the analysis and the conclusion.
+The .ipynb files contain all the code utilized for the analysis.